-118 BSP Circular No. 972, Series of 2017.
+BSP Circular No. 972, Series of 2017.

-119 See BSP Circular No. 972, series of 2017.
+118 See BSP Circular No. 972, series of 2017.

-121 Recommendation 12.3, SEC Memorandum Circular No. 19, Series of 2016
+120 Recommendation 12.3, SEC Memorandum Circular No. 19, Series of 2016

-Committee.
-The annual report shall include significant risk exposures, control issues, and such other matters as may be needed or requested by the Board and Management.

-3. The CAE shall certify that internal audit activities are conducted in accordance with the International Standards on Professional Practice of Internal Auditing.
+- 1. The CAE shall functionally report to the Audit and Compliance Committee. - 2.
+The CAE shall submit to the Audit and Compliance Committee and Senior Management an annual report on the Internal Audit Group's activities, purpose, authority, responsibility, and performance relative to audit plans and strategies approved by the Audit and Compliance Committee.
+The annual report shall include significant risk exposures, control issues, and such other matters as may be needed or requested by the Board and Management. - 3.
+The CAE shall certify that internal audit activities are conducted in accordance with the International Standards on Professional Practice of Internal Auditing.
 If he/she does not, he/she shall disclose to the Board and Management the reasons why said standards are not fully complied with.